Introduction

 History of Patents

-The first patent was issued in the Republic of Venice in 1421, and it was codified in the Venetian Statute of 1474.
+The history of patents dates back to 1421 when the first patent was issued in the Republic of Venice.
+It was later codified in the Venetian Statute of 1474.
 Before then, Venice’s patent laws required applicants to display their new inventions to the Venetian government for their patent.
 Modern patent law truly came into being in England in the 18th century, partially facilitating the industrial revolution.

 Court cases shape how laws are interpreted, and patent litigation is no exception.
 Early US patent lawsuits that shaped patent law included the Wright Brothers’ patent war and the Le Roy v.
 Tatham case.
 These lawsuits changed how patent law and infringement were interpreted, and they created new concepts in patent law.